remie92/satellite_imagery/README.md

 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/529e6c81-7660-4abb-a0a0-d0f5817b97e2" />

 This one took a while to make, the actual building took an afternoon and evening, but it was a bit hard to find *any* instructions.
 I eventually found a site that could generate to correct lengths for the frequency I needed to receive, but I was only like 50% sure I was building it right.
 And it worked great!
+You can see the pictures on the github!
 It's still a bit directional, but it seems to be way less sensitive to rotation and movement than the V - Dipole.

- I posted a few questions on Reddit, and [this person gave me a lot of information in this comment chain!](https://www.reddit.com/r/RTLSDR/comments/1oc9im1/comment/nkl2krq)
+> I posted a few questions on Reddit, and [this person gave me a lot of information in this comment chain!](https://www.reddit.com/r/RTLSDR/comments/1oc9im1/comment/nkl2krq)
 > So if you want to make you own, this might be a good start!